Skip to content

 We have to replace our kleptomaniacal, environmentally destructive, broken system of money.

-However, we cannot go back to the system that existed before.
-That predecessor was called the gold standard.
 That system failed.
-Gold has been used as money throughout much of history, but it has an achilles heel — a vulnerability that has been exploited time and again throughout history.
-That vulnerability is that gold is a physical asset, and it can be seized by force.
+Gold has been used as money throughout much of history, but it has an Achilles heel — a vulnerability that has been exploited time and again throughout history.
+That vulnerability is that gold is a physical asset that can be seized by force.

-Watch this video for just a minute as Michael Saylor reviews history’s largest seizures of gold from ancient times until August 13, 1971 (from 39:39 to 40:35)
+“Watch this video for just a minute as Michael Saylor reviews history’s largest seizures of gold from ancient times until August 13, 1971 (from 39:39 to 40:35).”

 Bitcoin Smashes the Money Stealing, Environment Destroying Time Machine, Forever

-The good news is we have a solution to the broken money system and the vulnerable gold standard that preceeded it.
+The good news is we have a solution to the broken money system and the vulnerable gold standard that preceded it.
 The good news is that we don’t have to ruin our children’s futures — neither financially nor environmentally.
 Thanks to Bitcoin.

 Unlike gold, Bitcoin is an unseizable asset.
 Literally, neither all the military power in the world nor all the computing power in the world can seize even a single bitcoin.
-Nor can those forces conjure up non-existent bitcoins and make them a liability of future generations.
+Nor can those forces conjure up non-existent bitcoins and make them a liability to future generations.

 Stealing money from the future only works because the thieves can seize real money that exists in the present and replace it with dishonest money that they can get away with lying about — a lie that they’ll pay back the money they borrow, which in truth they have no intention of and no ability to repay.
-But without the possibility of seizing the honest money, they cannot replace it with dishonest money, and they then cannot commit the fraud in the first place.
+But without the possibility of seizing the honest money, they cannot replace it with dishonest money, and they cannot commit fraud in the first place.

 When the Bitcoin Standard replaces our current system, all of this destructive behavior will end.
 We will benefit from a sane economy that is permitted to cool down when overheated.
 We will benefit from an economy that can become more efficient without having those efficiencies pilfered away on unwanted and environmentally harmful stimulus.
 We will benefit from Bitcoin’s incentives to generate abundant, clean energy.

 Bitcoin will rid the world of the institutions and practices that dared to steal from the helpless, unborn citizens of the future.
-It will bring about the end of the economically and environmentally ruinous system that was imposed upon the whole world on that dark day in August, 1971.
+It will bring about the end of the economically and environmentally ruinous system that was imposed upon the whole world on that dark day in August 1971.

 You play a part in this.
 You should no longer be an accomplice to nor a victim of the fraud.
 Your part in bringing about a Bitcoin Standard is to choose Bitcoin over today’s broken system.
-You do this by purchasing or earning bitcoin and then using it instead of crooked, broken money.
+You do this by purchasing or earning Bitcoin and then using it instead of crooked, broken money.

 Tomer Strolight